clings to the icy southern wave rocks

 Not Threatened

-The close cousin of the bull kelp looks almost identical, with thick, leathery, golden-brown fronds reaching up to 10 metres in length.
-Its holdfast is a massive, woody, knobbly mass of fused tendrils that grips the rock with terrifying strength.
+The fronds are thick, leathery, and golden-brown.
+They reach up to ten metres in length.
+Durvillaea poha looks almost identical to its northern cousin.
+Its holdfast is a massive, woody, knobbly mass of fused tendrils.
+It grips the rock with terrifying strength.
 From a distance, you cannot tell them apart.
 But the southern bull kelp has a secret.
 What makes it special is the honeycomb.
-The frond of the southern bull kelp is not solid.
-It is filled with a honeycomb of air chambers, a lattice of hollow spaces that provide buoyancy and act as shock absorbers.
-This honeycomb structure is the key to its survival in the wave-battered zone.
-When a wave hits, the frond bends and flexes, the air chambers compressing and expanding, absorbing the energy of the impact.
+The frond is not solid.
+It is filled with a honeycomb of air chambers.
+This lattice of hollow spaces provides buoyancy.
+It acts as a shock absorber.
+When a wave hits, the frond bends and flexes.
+The air chambers compress and expand.
+They absorb the energy of the impact.
 It is a natural shock absorber, evolved over millions of years.
 The southern bull kelp is also a master of long-distance travel.
-When a frond breaks free from the rock, the honeycomb structure keeps it afloat.
-It can drift for thousands of kilometres across the ocean, carried by the currents and the wind.
-The kelp rafts become floating islands, carrying communities of small animals, crabs, snails, worms, across the sea.
-These rafts are the ships of the southern ocean, transporting life from one island to another.
+When a frond breaks free, the honeycomb structure keeps it afloat.
+It can drift for thousands of kilometres across the ocean.
+The kelp rafts become floating islands.
+They carry communities of small animals, crabs, snails, and worms.
+These rafts are the ships of the southern ocean.
 Biologically, the southern bull kelp is a brown alga.
 It reproduces by releasing spores from specialised structures on its fronds.
-The spores are released during low tide, exposed to the air, and carried away by the wind and the waves.
-It is a risky strategy, but it works.
+The spores are released during low tide.
+They are exposed to the air.
+They are carried away by the wind and the waves.
+It is a risky strategy.
+But it works.
 The kelp beds create a haven for life.
 Fish shelter among the fronds.
 Crayfish hide in the holdfasts.
 Seals and sea lions hunt in the kelp forests.
-The southern bull kelp is the engineer of the wild southern coast, the foundation of a community that thrives in the chaos.
-To stand on a beach on Stewart Island, with the wind howling and the waves crashing, and to see a southern bull kelp frond streaming in the surf, that is to see the raw power of the southern ocean.
+The southern bull kelp is the engineer of the wild southern coast.
+It is the foundation of a community that thrives in the chaos.
+To stand on a beach on Stewart Island is to see the raw power of the southern ocean.
+The wind howls.
+The waves crash.
+A southern bull kelp frond streams in the surf.
 The kelp does not resist the wave.
 It bends.
 It flexes.
 It survives.
-And when it breaks free, it floats across the sea, carrying its passengers to new shores.
+And when it breaks free, it floats across the sea.
+It carries its passengers to new shores.
+No recorded Māori name distinguishes the southern bull kelp from its northern cousin.
+Both were called rimurapa.
+The southern bull kelp was particularly valued for making pōhā.
+These waterproof bags were used to store and transport muttonbirds (tītī).
+The hollow stipes were said to be especially well-suited for this purpose.
+The making of pōhā was a specialised skill passed down through generations on Rakiura.